aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 In this guide we will deploy the Zilla Plus (Public MSK Proxy) and verify locally trusted public internet connectivity to your MSK cluster from a Kafka client in your development environment, using the wildcard domain `*.aklivity.example.com`.

+## AWS services used

-The following AWS services are used by [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) for this deployment.
+The following AWS services are used by [Aklivity Public MSK Proxy](http://aws.amazon.com/marketplace/pp/B09HKJ54CX) for this deployment.

 | Service                     | Required                                                                               | Usage                | Quota                                                                                         |
 | --------------------------- | -------------------------------------------------------------------------------------- | -------------------- | --------------------------------------------------------------------------------------------- |